pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 ### Power supply

-The module is powered at 5VDC by the output of a DC-DC converter which is connected directly to the S and C connections of the host CAN bus.
+The module is powered directly from 12VDC NMEA 2000 power on CAN lines S and C.
+An integrated DC-DC converter provides a regulated 5VDC 2A supply for all board components and will tolerate input voltage in the range 9VDC through 32VDC.

-The module draws approximately 100mA from the bus power supply giving an NMEA LEN of 2.
+The module draws approximately 100mA from the NMEA bus giving an NMEA LEN of 1.
 The NMEA bus is protected by a self-resetting 500mA polyfuse.

-### CAN interface
+### CAN data interface

 The module interfaces to the host CAN bus through an [MCP2551 high-speed CAN transceiver](https://docs.rs-online.com/f763/0900766b8140ba57.pdf).
-The CAN H and L signals are fed to the transceiver inputs through simple RC input filtering.
+The CAN H and L signals are cleaned through simple RC input filtering.
 A switch on the module allows the installer to select whether or not to connect the CAN screen to the module ground plane.

 ### Sensor inputs

-Six optically isolated inputs rated at 12/24VDC allow connection of up to six physical sensors.
+Six optically isolated screw connector inputs rated at 12/24VDC allow connection of up to six physical sensors.
 All sensor inputs are active high.

-Three sensor inputs (ROT, RTD and DPD) are essential for module operation, whilst the other three inputs allow improved fault detection and better control.
+Three sensor inputs (SENSOR_ROT, SENSOR_RTD and SENSOR_DPD) are
+essential for module operation, whilst the other three inputs allow improved fault detection and refined control.

 #### SENSOR_ROT
 This input should be fed from a rotation sensor directly monitoring the